nicolas-cusan/breakpoint-helper/README.md

 ## Quick Usage

-Instantiate breakpoint-helper with your breakpoints and use the methods returned from the instance to work with your them.
+Instantiate breakpoint-helper with your breakpoints and use the methods returned from the instance.
 (There are different ways to let breakpoint-helper know what breakpoints to use, [see below](#options-to-provide-css-breakpoints)).

 ```js
 import breakpointHelper from 'breakpoint-helper';